-In order to distinguish various polarization states recorded in a dataset, we define a polarization axis.
-Char.PolarisationAxis.stateList contains the list of the various polarization modes present in the dataset.
+In order to gather the polarization information, we define a polarization axis which is degenerated as compared to other axes, but describes necessary polarization properties of the dataset.
+Char.PolarizationAxis.stateList contains the list of the various polarization modes present in the dataset.

-In the Obs/TAP implementation the column name is pol_states.It is a mandatory field with NULL value allowed if no polarization applies.
+In the Obs/TAP implementation the column name is pol_states.
+It is a mandatory field with NULL value allowed if no polarization applies.
 Otherwise it contains a list of polarization labels inspired from the FITS specification.
 See Table 7 in FITS WCS Paper 1 (Greisen & Calabretta, 2002).
-Labels are combined using symbols from the {I Q U V RR LL RL LR XX YY XY YX POLI POLA} set and separated by a I character.
+Labels are combined using symbols from the {I Q U V RR LL RL LR XX YY XY POLI POLA} set and separated by a I character.
 A leading I character must start the list.
 It should be ordered following the above list, compatible with the FITS list table for polarization definition.